andreivisan/andreivisan.github.io/_posts/2015-12-17-nodejs-sequelize-postgresql-tutorial.md

 ### Configuration

 To start I recommend using <a href="http://postgresapp.com/" target="_blank"> Postgress.app </a> if you are a Mac user, or just install PostgreSQL if you use another OS.
-Next, lets create a Node.js project and install the following modules to work with Sequelize and PostgreSQL:
+Next, lets create a Node.js project and install the following modules to work with Sequelize and Postgres:

   ```
   npm install sequelize --save